allegro/allegro.tech/_posts/2018-08-31-postmortem-why-allegro-went-down.md

 ## Outage timeline

 The special offer was to start at noon sharp, and a direct link to its item page had been published before.
-At 11:15 we manually scaled out Listing service in order to be prepared for increased incoming traffic.
+At&nbsp;11:15 we manually scaled out Listing service in order to be prepared for increased incoming traffic.

 <figure>
 <img alt="Search service traffic around noon"